jake-87/blog/content/blog/debruijn-explanation.md

 λ f. (λ f. f f)
 ```

 Uh oh.
 We've accidentally captured a variable!
 Instead of `f` referring to the outer `f`, now it refers to the inner `f`.
 This is "the capture problem", and it is quite annoying.
 Generally to avoid this, we need to rename _everything_[^1] in our "substituted" term to names that are free (do not occur) in the "subsitutee" so nothing is accidentally captured.
-What if we could introduce a notation that completely avoids this?
+What if we could introduce a notation that avoids this?

 ## Presenting: De Bruijn Indexes!